Preparing for In-Person Worship at GSL - Sundays at 10:30 a.m.

 The clergy, staff, wardens and vestry appreciate the more than 100 households that completed the recent “household plans for in-person worship” survey.
 We learned that a majority plan to stay home for the foreseeable future.
 Because this is to be expected, livestream worship services will continue indefinitely.
 Formation opportunities and events for adults, youth and children will continue online and remotely.
 Fellowship and connection opportunities are being explored by the Congregational Development and Formation ministry teams.

 Sign-up is required by noon on Saturday.
 Limited space is available for in-person worship in order to maintain social distancing requirements.
+Online reservations are required on this and every Sunday for the limited-capacity seating by ushers of a total of 46 households.
+For safety reasons, we are unable to accommodate those who have not signed up in advance.
 If the maximum capacity number is reached, we will be unable to make accommodations; however, we would like to know who you are for future planning via email to ahuber [at] gracestlukes [dot] org.

 Our plan accords with the Diocese of West Tennessee “Faith Community Guidelines for Resumption of In-Person Worship” (episwtn.org/faith-community-guidelines-for-resumption-of-in-person-worship).
 The service simultaneously will be livestreamed.
 After the service, the re-entry team will debrief and make any necessary adjustments for future offerings.